CCExtractor/ccsync/README.md

 # CCSync

-Web UI + Sync server for Taskwarrior 3.0
+Web interface + Sync server for Taskwarrior 3.0

 ### Guide to setup the frontend for development purposes